pmndrs/react-postprocessing/README.md

 #### What does it look like?

-Well, you can do pretty much anything, but here's an example ([live demo](https://codesandbox.io/s/vigorous-currying-3r6l2)).
+Well, you can do pretty much anything, but here's an example combining a couple of effects ([live demo](https://codesandbox.io/s/vigorous-currying-3r6l2)).

 ![](https://i.imgur.com/mZucXdX.jpg)